Harold Ramirez Player Props: Rays vs. Reds

 Reds Pitching Rankings

-- Reds pitchers combine to give up the ninth-fewest home runs in baseball (15 total, 0.9 per game).
+- Reds pitchers combine to give up 19 total home runs at a clip of 1.1 per game (to rank 12th in the league).

-- Lodolo gets the start for the Reds, his fourth of the season.
-He is 2-0 with a 2.12 ERA and 27 strikeouts in 17 2/3 innings pitched.
+- Stoudt takes the mound for his first start of the season for the Reds.

-- The left-hander last appeared on Thursday against the Philadelphia Phillies, when he tossed five innings, allowing two earned runs while giving up eight hits.
+- The right-hander is pitching in his MLB debut at 25 years old.

 © 2023 Data Skrive.
 All rights reserved.